An Introduction to Stress, Anxiety, & Attacks

 This was something I used to suffer with on a regular basis as a child and on a rare occurrence as an adult.
 About once every 3 years on average.

 So “what is it?” some of you may well be asking yourselves.
 Well, it’s a situation that happens either before you fall asleep or just as you wake up.
-What happens is your body is completely frozen and you’re unable to move, however, in many cases, you start hallucinating.
+What happens is your body becomes completely frozen and you’re unable to move, then, in many cases, you start hallucinating.
 This can take any form imaginable such as shadows, ghosts, animals, aliens, dinosaurs, etc. However, it looks and feels real.
 Along with this is an over the top feeling of peril, even if there are no visions.
 It is so convincing that most people who have been abducted by aliens from their bedroom, or seen ghosts of their relatives, for an example, were suffering from sleep paralysis.

 One major problem is my parents passed it off as just a bad dream.
 Maybe others can relate, but let me put this as clearly and as bluntly as possible – Sleep Paralysis is one of the scariest and horrifying experiences to witness, it is much more than just a ‘dream’.

-Sleep Paralysis comes mainly from Stress or being sleep deprived (lack of sleep).
+Sleep Paralysis comes mainly from stress or being sleep deprived (lack of sleep).
 So overcoming the stress is a good starting point.
 However, if you get trapped in one then there are some tactics that can help you break free:

 While I have lost movement of my body I can still work my eyes and so closing them stops the visions.
 The throbbing and feeling of peril remain, but at least it’s more reassuring.
-A next step is to keep calm, control breathing and keep reminding yourself it’s not real and finally you’ll be able to snap out of it.
+The next step is to keep calm, control breathing and keep reminding yourself it’s not real and finally you’ll be able to snap out of it.
 Sleep Paralysis doesn’t last too long and can you can just ride it out or just try to enjoy the free horror movie.

 Depression: The Internal Eternal Struggle